 On the surface, a beach resort in Southern California doesn’t hold that much appeal to me.
 Most of the nice coastal hotels between Los Angeles and San Diego are “luxury factories” (like the Ritz-Carlton Laguna Niguel).
 They don’t need to try that hard because they have a captive audience.

 That being said, there are two things that make me excited about this hotel, particularly in an era where we may be more restricted to domestic travel.

 First of all, I love the Alila brand.
 Alila only has one other property in the US — Alila Ventana Big Sur — and I adore that hotel.
-I love how Alila properties don’t have that many rooms, I love the decor, and I like the concept they go for.
+I appreciate how Alila properties don’t have that many rooms, and I like the decor and concept they go for.
 There’s quite a difference between the 130 rooms here, and the nearly 400 rooms at the Ritz-Carlton Laguna Niguel.

 What’s most exciting, though, is that Alila is part of World of Hyatt.
 As a World of Hyatt Globalist member I’m frankly thrilled for any new luxury additions in the US.
-I imagine rates here will be high, so this should be a phenomenal use of points, especially as a Globalist member:
+Rates here are high, so this should be a good use of points, especially as a Globalist member:

 - All World of Hyatt members receive waived resort fees when redeeming points

 - World of Hyatt Globalist members receive free parking when redeeming points

 - World of Hyatt Globalist members receive free breakfast on all stays (unlike elite members at Marriott staying at Ritz-Carlton)